Loading…

 Three moves in your first 90 days:

 Australian in-house legal teams are sitting at the centre of a regulatory shift: Privacy Act reforms, the Voluntary AI Safety Standard, evolving OAIC and AHRC guidance, ASIC's focus on AI in financial decisioning, and the AICD's director-duties framing.
 Melbourne's in-house community is small enough that practice norms set this year will define the next five.
 Counsel who get ahead — using AI personally, advising thoughtfully, building defensible governance — will be the ones their boards trust on far bigger questions.
-Our AI implementation services regularly support in-house teams shaping exactly this kind of capability.
+As a Melbourne-based AI tech studio, Waymouth Tech's AI implementation services regularly support in-house teams shaping exactly this kind of capability.

 Ship NDA triage with AI in the next 60 days.
 Draft a short, defensible legal AI policy.
 Build personal fluency with at least one enterprise-grade tool.
 The rest follows.